MAGLaboratory/security_monitor/README.md

 * automatic
 * manual

+### MQTT Event (PIR)
+The MQTT event looks for an `int` not equal to zero on the configured event to trigger the screen.

 ### Automatic Mode
 In automatic mode, a motion event triggers the system to stay on for a period of time.